DanielTakeshi/suturing/record_master/README.md

   **Note**: perhaps this is not needed if there are no errors, and if the master tools can be adjusted using the foot clutch.
 Basically, if I'm at a good spot and teleop is on and there are no warnings, I hope I will be OK.
+Otherwise, use foot clutch to "reset".

 - Put the needle in a place that corresponds roughly to the center of the endoscope cameras and in a place where it can see clearly, and put the PSM1